alephdata/memorious/docs/buildingcrawler.md

 * `stop`: the end of the sequence.
 * `step`: how much to increment by.
 Defaults to 1; can be negative.
 * `delay`: numbers can be generated one by one with a delay to avoid large sequences clogging up the queue.
-* `prefix`: a string which ensures each number will be emitted only once across multiple runs of the crawler.
+* `tag`: a string which ensures each number will be emitted only once across multiple runs of the crawler.

 If this stage is preceded by a stage which outputs a `number` (for example, another `sequence` stage), it will use this value as the start of the sequence instead of `start`.